Joey Badass: 2010-14: Beginnings and breakthrough

-Subsequently, American rapper Mac Miller reached out to Joey Badass through Twitter to collaborate.
+Subsequently, rapper Mac Miller reached out to Scott through Twitter to collaborate.
 He appeared on the song "America" from the mixtape Macadelic and opened for Miller at the Roseland Ballroom in April 2012.
 Along with headliner Juicy J, Joey Badass and Pro Era performed on The Smoker's Club's One Hazy Summer Tour, presented by Eckō Unltd. and livemixtapes.com.
 The 30-date tour began in July 2012.
 He was featured on the posse cut track "1 Train" off ASAP Rocky's album Long.Live.ASAP (2013) which also features Action Bronson, Kendrick Lamar, Yelawolf, Big K.R.I.T., and Danny Brown.

-In December 2012 it was rumored that Joey Badass would be signing to Jay Z's Roc Nation record label, but in January 2013, he dispelled the rumors saying he would rather stay independent than sign to a major label for the time being.
+In December 2012, it was rumored that Scott would be signing to Jay Z's Roc Nation record label, but in January 2013, he dispelled the rumors saying he would rather stay independent than sign to a major label for the time being.
 On December 21, 2012, Pro Era released the P.E.E.P: The aPROcalypse mixtape.

-On November 9, 2012, Joey Badass released a track with Ab-Soul produced by Lee Bannon called "Enter the Void" along with "Waves".
+On November 9, 2012, Scott released a track with Ab-Soul produced by Lee Bannon called "Enter the Void" along with "Waves".
 These songs were his first official releases to retail.
 On January 14, 2013, he released the first single off his second mixtape Summer Knights, "Unorthodox", which was produced by DJ Premier.
 On February 8, he released a music video featuring Big K.R.I.T. and Smoke DZA titled "Underground Airplay".
 The song was featured on the Eckō Unltd. mixtape.
 On March 5, 2013, he released the music video for "Unorthodox".
 On March 21, 2013, he began the Beast Coast concert tour with Pro Era, The Underachievers and Flatbush Zombies.
 On March 26, 2013, it was announced that Joey Badass would be a part of XXL Magazine's 2013 Freshman Class.

 On October 29, 2013, Summer Knights EP was released.
 It featured four songs from the mixtape of the same name, and three new songs including a remix.
 Upon release, the EP debuted at number 48 on the US Billboard Top R&B/Hip-Hop Albums chart.